 Definition

 Localised areas of thickened fibrous tissue on the pleura (the membrane lining the lungs and chest wall), caused by inhalation of asbestos fibres.
 Pleural plaques are the most common sign of past asbestos exposure and typically appear 10-30 years after initial exposure.
-While generally asymptomatic and considered benign in themselves, they are an important biomarker confirming asbestos exposure.
+While generally asymptomatic and considered benign in themselves, they are a recognized biomarker confirming asbestos exposure.
 Their presence may indicate a higher risk of developing other asbestos-related conditions such as mesothelioma or asbestosis.

 See also: